Reserves, Army of the Potomac

 Notes

-Americus, Sumter County, Georgia, to Richmond, Virginia, 6-10 July, 1861: The Sumter Light Artillery was ordered to proceed by the Augusta & Savannah Railroad to Richmond, Virginia, on 6 July, 1861, and arrived at Augusta, Richmond County, via Macon, Bibb County, Georgia, at 7 AM on 7 July, 1861.
-The company was ordered to Richmond, Virginia, at 7 PM the same day and arrived on 10 July, 1861.
+The Sumter Flying Artillery (151/184) was ordered to proceed by the Southwestern Railroad to Richmond, Henrico County, Virginia, in the afternoon on 6 July, 1861, and arrived at Macon, Bibb County, Georgia, in the evening the same day.
+The company arrived by the Augusta & Savannah Railroad at Augusta, Richmond County, Georgia, at 7 AM on 7 July, 1861, and was ordered to proceed by the South Carolina Railroad to Richmond, Henrico County, Virginia, in the evening the same day.
+The Sumter Flying Artillery arrived by the Richmond & Petersburg Railroad at Richmond, Henrico County, Virginia, on 10 July, 1861.

-Mustered in war, on the James River, east of the Reservoir or Water Works and Hollywood Cemetery, Oregon Hill, Richmond, Virginia, 15 July, 1861: The Sumter Light Artillery was mustered in Confederate service for the war at on the James River, east of the Reservoir or Water Works and Hollywood Cemetery, Oregon Hill, Richmond, Virginia, by Second Lieutenant W R Bullock, infantry, Confederate States Army, on 15 July, 1861.
+Mustered for the war, Richmond, Henrico County, Virginia, 15 July, 1861: The Sumter Flying Artillery was mustered in Confederate service for the war at Richmond, Henrico County, Virginia, by Second Lieutenant W R Bullock, infantry, Confederate States Army, on 15 July, 1861.

-James River, east of the Reservoir or Water Works and Hollywood Cemetery, Oregon Hill, Richmond, to Manassas Junction, Prince William County, Virginia, 24 July, 1861: The Sumter Light Artillery was ordered to proceed by the Virginia Central Railroad to Manassas Junction, Prince William County, Virginia, by Special Orders No.231, Headquarters, Virginia Forces, Richmond, Virginia, on 24 July, 1861.
+The Sumter Flying Artillery was ordered to proceed by the Virginia Central Railroad to Manassas Junction, Prince William County, Virginia, by Special Orders No.231, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, on 24 July, 1861.

-Special Orders No.118, Adjutant & Inspector General's Office, Richmond, Virginia, 11th Georgia Battalion Artillery, Company A, 23 May, 1862: The Sumter Light Artillery was assigned to the 11th Georgia Battalion Artillery, Company A, and Captain A S Cutts, Sumter Light Artillery, was appointed major, 11th Georgia Battalion Artillery, by Special Orders No.118, Adjutant & Inspector General's Office, Richmond, Virginia, 23 May, 1862.
+Special Orders No.118, Adjutant & Inspector General's Office, Richmond, Henrico County, Virginia, 11th Georgia Battalion Artillery, Company A, 23 May, 1862: The Sumter Flying Artillery was assigned to the Sumter Artillery, 11th Georgia Battalion Artillery, Company A, under the command of Captain H M Rose, by Special Orders No.118, Paragraph II, Adjutant & Inspector General's Office, Richmond, Henrico County, Virginia, 23 May, 1862.

-Surrendered at Appomattox Courthouse, Appomattox County, Virginia, 9 April, 1865: The Sumter Light Artillery, under the command of Captain J M Shivers, 4th Georgia Infantry, surrendered at Appomattox Courthouse, Appomattox County, Virginia, on 9 April, 1865.
+Surrendered at Appomattox Courthouse, Appomattox County, Virginia, 9 April, 1865: The Sumter Flying Artillery, under the command of Captain J M Shivers, 4th Georgia Infantry, surrendered at Appomattox Courthouse, Appomattox County, Virginia, on 9 April, 1865.

 Orders of Battle